pop-team/pop-java/docs/applications-development.rst

    @POPAsyncMutex

-For example, a synchronous concurrent method returning an int value must be declared as follow:
+The following code example shows a synchronous concurrent method that returns an int value:

 .. code-block:: java